chisui/dakka/thesis/main.md

 ### Flexibility and Effects

 By defining `ActorContext` as a datatype, we force any environment to use exactly this data type.
-This is problematic since Actors now can only perform their three Actor actions.
+This is problematic since Actors can only perform their three Actor actions in the implementation as discussed so far.
 `ActorContext` is not flexible enough to express anything else.
-We could change the definition of `ActorContext` to be a monad transformer over `IO` and provide a `MonadIO` instance.
+We could change the definition of `ActorContext` to be a Monad transformer over `IO` and provide a `MonadIO` instance.
 This would defeat our goal to be able to reason about Actors, since we could now perform any `IO` we wanted.

 Luckily Haskell's type system is expressive enough to solve this problem.